To all of our Priory Customers, we wish to inform you of the closure of The Priory Farm Restaurant.

 Mediterranean prawns, tiger prawns and cocktail prawns served with iceberg lettuce and cocktail sauce

-Smooth home-made chicken liver pate served with port sauce
+Smooth home-made chicken liver pate served with port sauce and granary toast

 Fanned avocado, crayfish tails in a sweet chilli sauce and mixed leaves